Have you ever wondered what kind of nutrition questions people ask Google?

 Vitamin D can be obtained from food sources, but it isn't widely present in foods.

-When the sun is out, you can boost your Vitamin D by spending short periods outside, exposing your skin to natural sunlight daily.
+During the summer months when the sun is out, you can boost your Vitamin D by spending short periods outside, exposing your skin to natural sunlight daily.

 Good tip - if you're unsure when Vitamin D absorption is at its highest, you can take a look at your shadow to help!
 If your shadow is shorter than you, your skin will be producing Vitamin D.